TenthPres/TouchPoint-WP/README.md

 ### Small Group Finder
 - Publish a list and map of Small Groups, with dynamic filtering based on actual data, such as demographics and location.
 - Suggest Small Groups physically nearby based on geolocation.
-- Allow website guests to easily contact leaders or join a group.
+- Allow website guests to easily contact leaders or join a group, without exposing leaders' contact info publicly.

 ### Course List
 - Publish a list of Classes (Sunday School, etc), with dynamic filtering similar to Small Groups.
-- Allow website guests to easily contact teachers or join a class.
+- Allow website guests to easily contact teachers or join a class, without exposing leaders' contact info publicly.

 ### Events
 Improve display of events in the TouchPoint Custom Mobile App by providing content from [The Events Calendar Plugin by